 References and Credits

-1. All Ford’s financial figures in the charts on this webpage were obtained and referenced from the quarterly and annual filings between 2015 and 2020 which can be found in the following websites: Ford Financials and Filings.
+1. All financial figures in this article were obtained and referenced from Ford Motor’s quarterly and annual reports which are available in the following link: Ford’s Financials and Filings.

 The content in this article is for informational purposes only and is neither a recommendation nor a piece of financial advice to purchase a stock.

 If you find the information in this article helpful, please consider sharing it on social media and also provide a link back to this article from any website so that more articles like this one can be created in the future.